onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

 4. The SFTP simulator(s) handles the ftp download requests.
 5 of these simulators are always started and in the MR sim it is possible to configure the distrubution of files over these 5 servers (from 1 up to 5 severs).
 At start of the server, the server is populated with files to download.
-5. The FTPS simulator(s) is the same as the SFTP except that it using the FTPS protocol.
+5. The FTPES simulator(s) is the same as the SFTP except that it using the FTPES protocol.

 # Build the simulator images

-Run the script `prepare-images.sh` to build the docker images for MR, DR and FTPS servers.
+Run the script `prepare-images.sh` to build the docker images for MR, DR and FTPES servers.

 # Edit simulator env variables